secureCodeBox/documentation/docs/contributing/test-concept/operator-test.md

 ```
 to execute a test run of the operator.

-If using VS Code, and you wish to also be able to use the IDE and Debug your code, you can use the following launch options:
+If you are2 using VS Code, and you wish to also be able to use the IDE and Debug your code, you can use the following launch options:

 ```json
 //launch.json